 3. Polish Hardwood Floors Monthly

 The purpose of polishing is to renew and refresh the finish, which protects your hardwood floors.
-As microscopic scratches appear on your floor’s protective surface, the overall appearance and quality of your hardwoods may diminish.
+Over time, microscopic scratches will develop and dull the appearance and quality of your hardwood floors.

 4. Sand and Finish Floors Yearly